avinashyadav16/avinashyadav16/README.md

     askMeAbout: ["Tech", "Codes", "Travel"],
     hobbies: ["Coding", "Suduko-Solving", "Travelling", "Reading"],
     currentFocus: "Fighting The Battles Of Languages...",
-    techGoal: "Mastering full-stack development and diving deeper into machine learning.",
+    techGoal: "Mastering full-stack development and diving deeper into ML.",
     funFact: "There are 10 types of people in the world… those who understand binary and those who don’t."
 };